manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		![Review submitted](./images/github/approve-pr-05-review-submitted.jpg " ")

 		> **Note**: Approving a PR means the change request is accepted.
-However, the changes are not reflected on the remote repo until the files are merged.
+However, the changes are not reflected on the main repo (upstream) until the files are merged.

 	1. Select **Merge pull request** to proceed with merging.

 		![Merge PR](./images/github/approve-pr-06-merge-pr.jpg " ")

 		Click **Confirm merge** to start the merge and to close the PR.
-		It integrates the changes from the contributor's fork and updates the files on the remote repo.
+		It integrates the changes from the contributor's fork (origin) and updates the files on the main repo (upstream).

 		![Confirm merge](./images/github/approve-pr-07-confirm-merge.jpg " ")

 		Optionally, you may add comments in the box and click **Comment**.

 	You have approved PR the and merged the changes.
 Github may send notification mails depending on your configuration.
-The changes will be available on the remote repo after the build and deployment workflow completes.
+The changes will be available on the main repo (upstream) after the build and deployment workflow completes.

 </if>